customerio/customerio-node/README.md

 To use the Customer.io [Transactional API](https://customer.io/docs/transactional-api), import our API client and initialize it with an [app key](https://customer.io/docs/managing-credentials#app-api-keys).

-Create a new `sendEmailRequest` object containing:
+Create a new `SendEmailRequest` object containing:

 * `transactional_message_id`: the ID of the transactional message you want to send
 * `to`: the email address of your recipients